RSAA provides a range of opportunities for undergraduate students to take part in research programs with astronomers at the School.

-NEW: Eligible students may be able to apply for an ASTRO 3D Science PhB Advanced Studies Course Award (AUD$3,000).
-For more information about the number of awards available, eligibility criteria, application deadline and process, please see the scholarship website.
+Advanced Studies Course awards: Eligible students may be able to apply for an ASTRO 3D Science PhB Advanced Studies Course Award (AUD$3,000/project) or for an RSAA Science PhB Advanced Studies Course Award (AUD$3,000/project).
+For more information about the number of awards available, eligibility criteria, application deadline and process, please click on the links above.

 RSAA Winter School